-\begin{restatable}{proposition}{propRhoMonotonic} The monotonic relation $\rho^\star_{d_1} \leq \rho^\star_{d_2}$ holds true for any $d_\star \leq d_1 \leq d_2 \leq D$. \end{restatable} The intuition behind the above Proposition is that the model class $\Theta_{d_2}$ is a superset of $\Theta_{d_1}$ and therefore identifying $z_\star$ in $\Theta_{d_2}$ requires ruling out a larger set of statistical alternatives than in $\Theta_{d_1}$.
+\begin{restatable}{proposition}{propRhoMonotonic} The monotonic relation $\rho^\star_{d_1} \leq \rho^\star_{d_2}$ holds true for any $d_\star \leq d_1 \leq d_2 \leq D$. \end{restatable} The intuition behind \cref{prop:rho_monotonic} is that the model class $\Theta_{d_2}$ is a superset of $\Theta_{d_1}$ and therefore identifying $z_\star$ in $\Theta_{d_2}$ requires ruling out a larger set of statistical alternatives than in $\Theta_{d_1}$.
 While \cref{prop:rho_monotonic} is intuitive, its proof is surprisingly technical and involves showing the equivalence of a series of optimization problems.

-\subsection{Failure of standard approaches}
+\subsection{Failure of Standard Approaches}

-\begin{restatable}{proposition}{propRhoStarDifferentD} For any $\gamma > 0$, there exists an instance $(\cX, \cZ, \theta_{d_\star})$ such that $\rho^\star_{d_\star + 1} > \rho^\star_{d_\star} + \gamma$ yet $\iota_{d_\star + 1}^\star \leq 2 \iota_{d_\star}^\star $. \end{restatable}
+\begin{restatable}{proposition}{propRhoStarDifferentD} For any $\gamma > 0$, there exists an instance $(\cX, \cZ$, $\theta_\star \in \Theta_{d_\star})$ such that $\rho^\star_{d_\star + 1} > \rho^\star_{d_\star} + \gamma$ yet $\iota_{d_\star + 1}^\star \leq 2 \iota_{d_\star}^\star $. \end{restatable}

 One may attempt to solve the model selection problem with a standard doubling trick over dimension, i.e., truncating the feature representations at dimension $d_i = 2^i$ for $i \leq \ceil*{\log_2 D}$ and gradually exploring models with increasing dimension.
 This approach, however, is directly ruled out by \cref{prop:rho_star_different_d} since such doubling trick could end up with solving a problem with a dimension $d^\prime \leq 2 d_\star$ yet $\rho_{d^\prime}^\star \gg \rho_{d_\star}^\star$.
-Although doubling trick over dimensions is commonly used to provide \emph{worst-case} guarantees in the regret minimization settings \citep{pacchiano2020model, zhu2021pareto}, we emphasize here that matching the \emph{instance-dependent} complexity measure is a common goal in the pure exploration setting \citep{katz2020empirical, fiez2019sequential, soare2014best}, and thus new techniques need to be developed. \cref{prop:rho_star_different_d} also implies that trying to infer the value of $\rho^\star_{d}$ from $\iota^\star_d$ can be quite misleading.
-And thus conducting a doubling trick over $\iota^\star_d$ (or related quantities) is likely to fail as well.
+Although doubling trick over dimensions is commonly used to provide \emph{worst-case} guarantees in regret minimization settings \citep{pacchiano2020model, zhu2021pareto}, we emphasize here that matching \emph{instance-dependent} complexities is important in pure exploration setting \citep{soare2014best, fiez2019sequential, katz2020empirical}.
+Thus, new techniques need to be developed. \cref{prop:rho_star_different_d} also implies that trying to infer the value of $\rho^\star_{d}$ from $\iota^\star_d$ can be quite misleading.
+And thus conducting a doubling trick over $\iota^\star_d$ (or an upper bound of it) is likely to fail as well.